aszkid/milsim/SCHEMA.md

 ### Sys.Audio

-### Sys.Graph

-The *Sys.Graph* system (graphics) deals with both 3D and 2D stuff in a relatively transparent way.
-It is capable of generating UI layouts (howw???) and drawing 3D scenes.

-A `GameState`

-### Sys.Graph.GUI
+### Sys.Render

-A subsystem that specializes on drawing GUIs.
-A GUI screen is a tree of *widgets*, anchored to a parent frame.
-Every single piece of GUI is loaded from scripts.
+The *Sys.Render* system deals with the graphics backend (OpenGL).
+No other part of the engine should ever talk with OpenGL.
+This way, we make sure that all the rendering state is contained within `Sys.Render`.

+How I currently envision the `Render` system design:
++ Each `GameState` owns a certain amount of `Scene`s, each representing a physical world, a GUI layer, etc.
++ The `GameState` creates and modifies every `Scene` with a high-level interface: `scene_gui.add_object("car")`, and the `Scene` asks `Alexandria` for the resource, loads it into memory, and keeps track of it as a physical entity and/or a renderable one in its `EntityManager` [q: instance? global?].
++ At every frame, the `GameState` updates the `Scene`s it desires, and calls the `Scene`'s `render()` method.
++ The `Scene` generates `RenderCommand`s for every drawable object (after culling).
++ `Sys.Render` sorts the list of commands (a "job" packet) and renders with as few OpenGL calls as reasonably possible.
+For this, we need to distill information passed to the rendering system to the minimum.

+Having such a compartmentalized workflow paves the ground for parallelization.
+All of this is really me trying to grok the modern approach of "data-oriented" design.
+It leads to cleaner division between logical states of a program (update, draw, dispatch) and other nice things, probably.
+At any rate, I do not want a monster all-encompassing `Game` class.
+Let each do one thing (or as few as possible) well.

 ### Sys.Net

+Deals with networking.

 ### Sys.Script

-The most powerful system of the engine.
 It has the ability to communicate with every other system, and relay information to script *capsules*.
 Furthermore, script capsules can communicate with each other.
 Heavy stuff.

 -----

-## Stand-alone
+## Stand-alone classes

 ### GameState